umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Creating-Saving-and-Publishing-Content/index.md

 3. Select **Transfer now**.

     ![Transfer option](images/Transfernow_option.png)
-4. In the **Transfer now** window, a message is displayed that you are about to transfer the content node directly to the upstream environment, without adding it to the queue.
+4. In the **Transfer now** window, a message is displayed that you are about to transfer the content node directly to the higher environment, without adding it to the queue.
     ![Transfer Content](images/Transfer_Content.png)
 5. Click **Transfer now**.